postlund/pyatv/docs/development/scan_pair_and_connect.md

 ```

 By default, `MRP` will be the preferred protocol if both `MRP` and `DMAP` are present.
 It
-is not possible to connect just `AirPlay` - `exceptions.UnsupportedProtocolError` will be
+is not possible to connect just `AirPlay` -  {% include api i="exceptions.UnsupportedProtocolError" %} will be
 raised.
 The configuration must also have an `identifier`, otherwise
-`exceptions.DeviceIdMissingError` will be raised.
+{% include api i="exceptions.DeviceIdMissingError" %}  will be raised.

 Remember to load any previously obtained credentials before connecting.